turingschool/lesson_plans/ruby_02-web_applications_with_ruby/intro_to_crud.markdown

 * [TaskManager: crud-lesson branch](https://github.com/turingschool-examples/task-manager/tree/crud-lesson): this repository is the result of completing the [TaskManager tutorial](https://github.com/JumpstartLab/curriculum/blob/master/source/projects/task_manager.markdown).
 If following the sequence of lessons, students should already have their own TaskManager app and should not have to clone this down.

-### More Setup (Optional)

-Want a better error page?
-What about a layout to connect your stylesheet?
-Check out the [Sinatra View Boilerplate](https://github.com/turingschool/challenges/blob/master/sinatra_view_boilerplate.markdown).

 ### Review

 What does CRUD stand for and why is it important?